jeffreyscarpenter/cassandra-guide/docs/index.md

 - none

 ## Chapter 11 - Maintenance
-- Mention Cassandra reaper in repair section
+- Mention Cassandra reaper in repair section, possibly DSE NodeSync as well
 - Mention "nodetool verify" as a way to check for bitrot?